denyncrawford/native-barcode-scanner/README.md

 ## 🖥️ Usage

-You can use NBS as a global listener or as a dedicate device listener.
+You can use NBS as a global listener or as a dedicated device listener.

 ### Basic (global):